HugoDelhaye/mario.scenes/code/mario_scenes/create_clips/create_clips.md

 - `-s`, `--scenesfile`: Path to the scenes file (`.csv`) containing information about the start and end positions to clip.
 If not specified, it defaults to `ressources/scenes_mastersheet.csv`.
 - `-sp`, `--stimuli_path`: Path to the stimuli folder containing the game ROMs.
 Defaults to `<datapath>/stimuli` if not specified.
 - `--filetypes`: Files to save.
 Options are `gif`, `mp4`, etc. Default is to save all possible files.
-- `--simple`: Use the simplified version of the mario rom.
-If used, will replay the files with SuperMarioBrosSimple-Nes
 - `-n`, `--n_jobs`: Number of CPU cores to use for parallel processing.
 Default is `1`.
 - `-v`, `--verbose`: Increase verbosity level.
 Can be specified multiple times (e.g., `-vv` for more verbosity).
 - `--subjects`, `-sub`: List of subjects to process (e.g., `sub-01 sub-02`).
 If not specified, all subjects are processed.